 In contrast to ISS, under finite server semantics (FSS), the flow vector, f, is piecewise constant: it keeps constant until an event occurs, and events occur only when places become empty.
-Between events, the system is said to be at a invariant behavior state (IB-state) (David and Alla 2010).
-The concept of IB-state in FSS is similar to that of configuration in ISS.
-At an IB-state the flows of transitions are constant and therefore the markings of places increase or decrease linearly.
-Given a net \mathcal{N} and a vector λ , the flow vector under FSS just depends on the set of empty places.
-Hence, the number of potential IB-states is equal to the number of sets of places that can be simultaneously empty in the system.
+Between events, the system is said to be at a invariant behavior state (IB - state) [49].
+The concept of IB - state in FSS is similar to that of configuration in ISS.
+At an IB - state the flows of transitions are constant and therefore the markings of places increase or decrease linearly.
+Given a net $\mathcal N$ and a vector λ , the flow vector under FSS just depends on the set of empty places.
+Hence, the number of potential IB - states is equal to the number of sets of places that can be simultaneously empty in the system.
 These differences entail that alternative techniques are required for the control of systems under FSS.
 We will focus on optimal control problems.

 As in ISS, a transition t is controllable when its flow can be slowed down in a quantity that depends on the input, u[t], applied to it.
 The value u[t] is positive and upper limited by $\lambda[t]$.
-The way of computing f is analogous to the one shown in Section 4.1 for FSS, being now the maximum flow allowed by t, $\lambda[t] - u[t]$.
+The way of computing f is analogous to the one shown in section 4.1 for FSS, being now the maximum flow allowed by t, $\lambda[t] - u[t]$.
 Hence, if transition t is strongly enabled then $f[t] = \lambda[t] - u[t]$.
-If t is weakly enabled f[t] will be computed considering $\lambda[t] - u[t]$ the upper bound for the flow of t.
+If t is strongly enabled f[t] will be computed considering $\lambda[t] - u[t]$ the upper bound for the flow of t.
 If t is neither strongly nor weakly enabled f[t] = 0.
-An alternative approach to control under FSS is developed in Balduzzi et al. (2000) where the firing speed of transitions is a control variable what allows to solve conflicts and optimization problems.
+An alternative approach to control under FSS is developed in [12] where the firing speed of transitions is a control variable what allows to solve conflicts and optimization problems.

 In the literature, there are several works dealing with optimal control in hybrid systems (remember that a CPN model under FSS is a particular class of hybrid system).
-Most of them can be roughly divided into two groups: those using continuous-time models (see, for example Cassandras et al. 2001; Xu and Antsaklis 2003) and those using discrete-time models (see, for example Bemporad and Morari 1999).
+Most of them can be roughly divided into two groups: those using continuous-time models (see, for example [32,176]) and those using discrete-time models (see, for example [15]).
 Regarding continuous-time models, the main considered issues are the study of necessary trajectories to be optimal and the computation of optimal control laws by means of Hamilton-Jacobi-Bellman equations or the maximum principle.
-With respect to discrete-time models, a solution to optimal control problems was proposed in Bemporad and Morari (1999).
+With respect to discrete-time models, a solution to optimal control problems was proposed in [15].
 A drawback of time-discretization is that the length of the sampling period is not easy to define, since there often exists a trade-off between accuracy (short sampling period) and computational speed (long sampling period).